 That’s because the V-Strom 650 isn’t primarily for the adventure market, despite it being classified as an adventure bike.
 The V-Strom 650 is actually meant to demolish the miles on long tours or commutes in comfort and style, with plenty of gas to spare.
 In fact, you won’t often find a V-Strom 650 on any sort of dirt, unless it’s a hard-pack dirt road.

 There’s also a massive fanbase and third-party aftermarket collection for the V-Strom 650.
 Everyone from beginner riders to those with 30+ years of experience under their belts love the Wee Strom—and many have kept theirs for years.
 Pick up a V-Strom 650 as your beginner bike, and you might not ever feel the need to buy another!

 Yamaha V-Star XVS650

-There are also a ton of them out there.
+There are also tons of them out there.
 With their brand-new-off-the-dealer’s-lot price starting at under $5,000, many riders will pick up a GROM for short trips or weekend fun runs while their bigger commuter bikes rest.
 No matter where you look, you’re almost certainly going to find a GROM for sale.
 And if you can’t buy one used, this is one bike we’d recommend picking up new as well.

 Suzuki Boulevard S40

-With a single-cylinder, one overhead cam, and about four other moving parts, simplicity is what keeps the S40 reliable.
-As well, it uses a belt drive instead of a chain to transfer power to the rear wheel, so no oiling, lubing, or an hour spent with a wire brush cleaning the chain to worry over.
-Add on top that you will rarely find an S40 over $5,000 used, even recent model years), this is a budget-friendly way to buy a reliable, approachable sport cruiser with a unique sound and engine that will put a smile on your face, guaranteed.
+With a single-cylinder, one overhead cam, and about four other moving parts, simplicity is what keeps the S40 so reliable.
+It uses a belt drive instead of a chain to transfer power to the rear wheel—so no oiling, lubing, or spending hours with a wire brush to clean the chain.
+And since you’ll rarely find an S40 over $5,000 used (even for recent model years), this is a budget-friendly way to buy a reliable, approachable sport cruiser with a unique sound and an engine that’s guaranteed to put a smile on your face.